 By bringing together experts with complementary skills, knowledge and experience, NCATS helps projects cut through operational roadblocks to contribute to new knowledge about COVID‑19 and the virus that causes it.
-Read about a few of the collaborative efforts supported by NCATS that are enabling the rapid launch of clinical studies, the translation of data into knowledge and possible new solutions for further exploration.
+Read about a few of the collaborative efforts supported by NCATS that are enabling the rapid launch of clinical studies, the translation of data into knowledge and the development of possible new solutions for further exploration:

-A Network Approach for Understanding COVID‑19 and Rare Diseases
+Patient Perspective Aids Understanding of COVID‑19 and Rare Diseases

 Leveraging Existing Partnerships to Build a National Data Analytics Platform